anywhichway/benchtest/README.md

 The redefined test specification runs the original test once to track use of Promises, asyncs, and system resources other than memory.
 Then a sampling cycle is used for `memory`, `performance` and `cpu` utilization.

 ## Release History (reverse chronological order)

+2023-01-20 v30.0.2a Adjusted and clarified use of third argument to test spec.

 2023-01-20 v30.0.1a Consolidated async and Promise tracking